 • Holds fewer rams.

-• Sheep and goat breeders can use laparoscopic AI whenever is favorably in their breeding programs.
+• Sheep and goat breeders can use laparoscopic AI whenever is favorable in their breeding programs.

-• Frozen sperm is a good security for the owner, in terms of preserving genetic material for a number of years, as well as being able to trade in semen of excellent genetics.
+• Frozen sperm is good security for the owner, in terms of preserving genetic material for a number of years, as well as being able to trade in the semen of excellent genetics.

 • Rapid genetic progression - Semen of proven rams based on good traits and based on progeny testing can be distributed throughout the country and many herd breeders can benefit from it.
 It is more economical to buy semen from several top rams than to invest money in just one expensive ram.

-The use of frozen sperm provides the wider range of available genetics.
+The use of frozen sperm provides a wider range of available genetics.